FailAcademy/learning/adp-vancouver/_slides/week-05/03-pubsub-security.md

 // in todos.js...

 Meteor.methods({
-  'todos.toggleComplete' (todo) {
+  'todos.toggleComplete'(todo) {
     if (todo.owner !== this.userId) {
-      throw new Meteor.Error('todos.toggleComplete.not-authorized',
+      throw new Meteor.Error(
+        'todos.toggleComplete.not-authorized',
-        'You are not allowed to update to-dos for other users.');
+        'You are not allowed to update to-dos for other users.', );
     }

     ToDos.update(todo._id, {